What is cross-selling?

 Once you’ve created a case study or ebook, then send it through email.
 Algolia’s email has a background image that brings readers in, plus a short and simple summary of their ebook.

-Some clients may be too busy to fully narrate their customer experience, so at least try to get a quote.
+Some clients may be too busy to narrate their customer experience fully, so try to get a quote.
 Short feedback that highlights their results can help you attract more leads.

 9. Reward Loyalty